dentarthur/next-waves/README.md

 Further relates to preparing workforce currently told to "stay at home" for vital assistance to less developed places with much worse crisis.

+This repo is only for work on above.

+Here is an extensive [global list of open source projects related to covid-19](http://open-source-covid-19.weileizeng.com)

 ## Background Reading

 Read the following links carefully first: